Indications for REMERON SOLTAB:

 During or within 14 days of MAOIs.
 Concomitant linezolid or IV methylene blue.

-Increased risk of suicidal thinking and behavior in children, adolescents and young adults; monitor for clinical worsening or unusual changes.
+Increased risk of suicidal thoughts and behavior in children, adolescents and young adults; monitor closely for clinical worsening or unusual changes.
 Screen for bipolar disorder.
-Risk of agranulocytosis; monitor for signs/symptoms of infection.
+History of mania/hypomania.
+Risk of agranulocytosis; monitor for fever, infection.
 Monitor for serotonin syndrome; discontinue if occurs.
 Angle-closure glaucoma.
 Known cardiovascular or cerebrovascular disease.
 History of QT prolongation.
-Hepatic or moderate to severe renal dysfunction.
-Diseases that affect metabolism or hemodynamic response.
-History of mania/hypomania.
+Moderate to severe renal or hepatic impairment.
 Seizure disorders.
 Dehydration.
 Hypovolemia.
+Phenylketonuria (SolTab).
 Avoid abrupt cessation.
 Elderly.
 Pregnancy.
 Nursing mothers.

 Central alpha-2 antagonist.

 See Contraindications.
-Increased risk of serotonin syndrome with other serotonergic drugs (eg, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, St. John's Wort) or with drugs that impair serotonin metabolism (eg, MAOIs, linezolid, IV methylene blue).
+Increased risk of serotonin syndrome with other serotonergic drugs (eg, SSRIs, SNRIs, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, St. John's Wort) or with drugs that impair serotonin metabolism (eg, MAOIs, linezolid, IV methylene blue).
 Increased risk of QT prolongation and/or ventricular arrhythmias with concomitant drugs known to prolong the QTc interval (eg, certain antipsychotics or antibiotics).
-Concomitant diazepam: not recommended.
-Caution with drugs metabolized by and/or that inhibit CYP450.
-Avoid alcohol.
+May be potentiated by strong CYP3A inhibitors (eg, itraconazole, ritonavir, nefazodone), cimetidine.
+Antagonized by strong CYP3A inducers (eg, phenytoin, carbamazepine, rifampin).
+Avoid concomitant alcohol, benzodiazepines (eg, diazepam, alprazolam).
 Monitor INR with warfarin.